HessuA/kaiku/README.md

 # kaiku
-This is WordPress starter theme
+This is WordPress starter theme (in progress)